takuya-ki/onrobot-rg/README.md

 # onrobot-rg6

-Controller for OnRobot RG6 gripper.
+Controller for OnRobot RG2 and RG6 grippers.

 # Requirements